NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Familiar Form.md

 **Prerequisites** Spellmaster Dedication
 * * *
 You can use your magic to transform into a small creature of a type that commonly serves as a spellcaster's familiar, potentially allowing you to safely scout for your party while retaining a degree of spellcasting ability.
-You gain the [[3-Rules/Character Building/Spells/F/Familiar Form|Familiar Form]] focus spell.
+You gain the [[Spells/Familiar Form|Familiar Form]] focus spell.
 Increase the number of Focus Points in your focus pool by 1.

-*Source: Pathfinder Lost Omens: Pathfinder Society Guide* *OGL*
+*Source: Pathfinder Lost Omens Pathfinder Society Guide* *OGL*